HyperInspire/InspireFace/README.md

 import cv2
 import inspireface as isf

-# Step 1: Initialize the SDK and downloading resource files.
+# Step 1: Initialize the SDK globally (only needs to be called once per application)
-ret = isf.launch()
+ret = isf.reload()
 assert ret, "Launch failure.
 Please ensure the resource path is correct."

 # Optional features, loaded during session creation based on the modules specified.